-- 60. The key findings of the 2020 Joint Child Malnutrition Estimates of United Nations Children's Fund (UNICEF), World Bank, and World Health Organization (WHO) are: (i) stunting affected an estimated 21.3 per cent (%) or 144.0 million children under 5 globally in 2019; (ii) wasting continued to threaten the lives of an estimated 6.9 % or 47.0 million children under 5 globally; and (iii) an estimated 5.6% or 38.3 million children under 5 around the world were overweight in 2019.
-Southeastern Asia, where the Philippines is included, has a prevalence of 24.7% (high) for stunting and 8.2% for wasting (Figure 2). - 61.
-In the Philippines, based on the results of the 2018 Expanded National Nutrition Survey (ENNS) conducted and reported by Department of Science and Technology's Food and Nutrition Research Institute (DOST-FNRI), the prevalence of malnutrition indicators in 2018 are (Figure 3): - a. among children, under five years old (0-59 months)- (i) 30.3% for stunting; (ii) 19.1% underweight; (iii) 5.6% wasting; and (iv) 4.0% overweight-for-height.
+55. The key findings of the 2020 Joint Child Malnutrition Estimates of United Nations Children's Fund (UNICEF), World Bank, and World Health Organization (WHO) are: (i) stunting affected an estimated 21.3 per cent (%) or 144.0 million children under 5 globally in 2019; (ii) wasting continued to threaten the lives of an estimated 6.9 % or 47.0 million children under 5 globally; and (iii) an estimated 5.6% or 38.3 million children under 5 around the world were overweight in 2019.
+Southeastern Asia, where the Philippines is included, has a prevalence of 24.7% (high) for stunting and 8.2% for wasting (Figure 2).

+56. In the Philippines, based on the results of the 2018 Expanded National Nutrition Survey (ENNS) conducted and reported by Department of Science and Technology's Food and Nutrition Research Institute (DOST-FNRI), the prevalence of malnutrition indicators in 2018 are (Figure 3):

+- a. among children, under five years old (0-59 months)- (i) 30.3% for stunting; (ii) 19.1% underweight; (iii) 5.6% wasting; and (iv) 4.0% overweight-for-height.
 There is a slight decrease of prevalence on all indicators, except for overweight-for-height, as compared to the date in 2015; and - b. among children 6-10 years (i) 24.5% for stunting; (ii) 25% for underweight; (iii) 7.6% for wasting; and (iv) 11.7% for overweight-for height.
-All indicators decreased compared to the 2015 data, except for overweight-for-height. - 62.
-The results of the 2019 ENNS showed a continuing decrease, albeit slight, in the prevalence on all indicators for under five years old children (i) 28.8% for stunting; (ii) 19.0% for underweight; and (iii) 2.9% for overweight for height except for wasting (5.7%), compared to the 2018 results.
-On the other hand, prevalence for all indicators for school-age children increased from the 2018 data (i) 25.2% for stunting; (ii) 26.0% for underweight; and (iii) 8.0% for wasting except for overweight-for-height (9.1%). - 63.
-The data shows that: (i) stunting remains to be of high magnitude among under-five children; (ii) overweight is becoming a problem as the child grows; (iii) stunting and overweight among school children is still a public health problem of high severity; and (iv) overweight is a growing problem among children 6-10 years old. - 64.
-In terms of regional variation, the 2015 ENNS noted that wasting, stunting and underweight are scarcest in National Capital Region, Central Luzon, Cordillera Administrative Region (CAR), Davao, CALABARZON (Region IV-A), and Northern Mindanao.
+All indicators decreased compared to the 2015 data, except for overweight-for-height.

+57. The results of the 2019 ENNS showed a continuing decrease, albeit slight, in the prevalence on all indicators for under five years old children - (i) 28.8% for stunting; (ii) 19.0% for underweight; and (iii) 2.9% for overweight for height except for wasting (5.7%), compared to the 2018 results.
+On the other hand, prevalence for all indicators for school-age children increased from the 2018 data (i) 25.2% for stunting; (ii) 26.0% for underweight; and (iii) 8.0% for wasting except for overweight-for-height (9.1%).

+58. The data shows that: (i) stunting remains to be of high magnitude among under-five children; (ii) overweight is becoming a problem as the child grows; (iii) stunting and overweight among school children is still a public health problem of high severity; and (iv) overweight is a growing problem among children 6-10 years old.

+59. In terms of regional variation, the 2015 ENNS noted that wasting, stunting and underweight are scarcest in National Capital Region, Central Luzon, Cordillera Administrative Region (CAR), Davao, CALABARZON (Region IV-A), and Northern Mindanao.
 The rate of overweight, however, is more prevalent in these regions.
-On the other hand, the highest prevalence of underweight, stunting and wasting is more apparent among those in the rural areas and in the poorest quintile.
-Among the regions, the highest rankings in wasting, stunting
+On the other hand, the highest

-&lt;sup>31 Definitions from the 2020 Joint Child Malnutrition Estimates of UNICEF, WB and WHO: (i) Stunting refers to a child who is too short for his or her age.
+&lt;sup>29 Definitions from the 2020 Joint Child Malnutrition Estimates of UNICEF, WB and WHO: (i) Stunting refers to a child who is too short for his or her age.
 These children can suffer severe irreversible physical and cognitive damage that accompanies stunted growth.
 The devastating effects can last a lifetime and even affect the nest generation; (ii) Wasting refers to a child who is too thin for his or her height.
 Wasting is the result of recent rapid weight loss or the failure to gain weight.
 A child who is moderately or severely wasted has an increased risk of death, but treatment is possible; (iii) Overweight refers to a child who is too heavy for his or her height.
 This form of malnutrition results from energy intakes from food and beverages that exceed children's energy requirements.
 Overweight increase the risk of diet-related noncommunicable diseases later in life.